17–22 May 2026

 Description

-The mechanisms by which dust grains detach from vacuum-chamber surfaces and enter the beam are still not well understood; one possible process is charge build-up on the grain followed by lofting due to the beam potential.
+The mechanisms by which dust grains detach from vacuum-chamber surfaces and enter the beam are not yet fully understood; one possible process is charge build-up on the grain followed by lofting due to the beam potential.

-We present an experimental study of the charging and mobilisation of silica dust on accelerator-relevant surfaces: copper, NEG-coated substrates and samples treated with VacSeal, a silicone-based resin widely used to seal vacuum leaks.
-Dust is deposited on a grounded surface in a vacuum chamber and exposed to a homogeneous transverse electric field comparable to that in existing colliders.
+We present an experimental study of the charging and mobilisation of silica dust on accelerator-relevant surfaces: Cu, co-laminated Cu, laser-treated Cu, NEG-coated substrates and samples treated with VacSeal, a silicone-based resin widely used to seal vacuum leaks.

 In which format do you inted to submit your paper?
 LaTeX